Skip to main content

 • Access to the same configuration and storage as the running registry

-Angos performs garbage collection online during normal operation - unreferenced blobs are automatically cleaned up without downtime.
+Angos performs garbage collection automatically during normal operation: unreferenced blobs are cleaned up as part of request handling, without downtime.

 • Checking and repairing data corruption